c-kick/easy-docker-container-updater/README.md

 # 🐳 Easy Docker Container Updater
-Easy Docker Container Updater is a NodeJS script which offers an extremely simple way to automate updates to Docker containers, running or not.
+Easy Docker Container Updater is a NodeJS script which offers an simple way to maintain centralized configurations & automate updates to Docker containers.
 It is intended specifically for users with limited knowledge of Docker, who run containers on their (private NAS) server and want a fire-and-forget update solution.

 It is particularly useful for those running a large amount of [*arr](https://wiki.servarr.com) containers.